dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-For a value resulting from a method invocation `e1.M(e2, ...)`, its *safe-to-escape-scope* from the narrowest of the following scopes:
+For a value resulting from a method invocation `e1.M(e2, ...)`, its *safe-scope* from the narrowest of the following scopes:

 - The *caller-scope*
-- The *safe-to-escape* of all argument expressions (including the receiver)
+- The *safe-scope* of all argument expressions (including the receiver)

 A property invocation (either `get` or `set`) is treated as a method invocation of the underlying method by the above rules.

 ### §ref-span-safety-a-value Values

-A value's *ref-safe-to-escape-scope* is the nearest enclosing scope.
+A value's *ref-safe-scope* is the nearest enclosing scope.

 > *Note:* This occurs in an invocation such as `M(ref d.Length)` where `d` is of type `dynamic`.
 It is also consistent with arguments corresponding to `in` parameters.

 ### §ref-span-safety-stackalloc stackalloc

-The *safe-to-escape-scope* for a value `c` resulting from a `stackalloc` expression is the current method.
+The *safe-scope* for a value `c` resulting from a `stackalloc` expression is the current method.

 #### §ref-span-safety-constructor-invocations Constructor invocations

 A `new` expression that invokes a constructor obeys the same rules as a method invocation (§ref-span-safety-method-invocation) that is considered to return the type being constructed.

-In addition, for a value `c` that is the result of a `new` expression, the *safe-to-escape-scope* is no wider than the smallest of the *safe-to-escape-scopes* of all arguments and operands of the object initializer expressions, recursively, if any initializer is present.
+In addition, for a value `c` that is the result of a `new` expression, the *safe-scope* is no wider than the smallest of the *safe-to-escape-scopes* of all arguments and operands of the object initializer expressions, recursively, if any initializer is present.

 ### §ref-span-safety-default-expressions Default expressions

-The *safe-to-escape-scope* of a `default` expression is the *caller-scope*.
+The *safe-scope* of a `default` expression is the *caller-scope*.

 ### §ref-span-safety-limitations Limitations on reference variables